Mdundo MP3 – Free Music & Song Downloads

-“Water No Get Enemy,” released in 1975 on Fela Kuti's album Expensive Shit, is a seminal Afrobeat track by the Nigerian music legend and activist.
+“Water No Get Enemy,” released in 1975 on 's album Expensive Shit, is a seminal track by the Nigerian music legend and activist.
 Fela, with his Africa '70 band, blends jazzy horns, pulsating percussion, and call-and-response vocals to create a hypnotic groove.
 Produced by Fela himself, the song showcases his pioneering Afrobeat style, rooted in highlife, jazz, and funk, with a runtime of around 11 minutes that captivates listeners.

 Lyrically, Fela uses water as a metaphor for resilience and necessity, singing in Yoruba and Pidgin about its universal importance: “T'o ba fe lo we, omi l'ota o” (If you want to bathe, water is your enemy).
 The song subtly critiques societal and political rigidity, urging adaptability and unity, with water symbolizing life's essential, neutral force.
 Its infectious rhythm and profound message make it a timeless anthem.